You just got a letter from the IRS. Your first reaction may involve panic… and that can lead to not dealing with the letter at all.

 If you agree with the IRS

 If you realize that the IRS got it right – which they often do, since it’s just a matching program – fill out and sign the response form.
 If you’re married and filed a joint return, you both need to sign the form.
-Then mail it back in the envelope that came with the notice.
+Then you have the option to either mail it back in the envelope that came with the notice or fax it to the number provided in the notice.
+Because the IRS is so far behind on processing mail, you're much better off sending your response by fax.
+If you don't have an actual fax machine (and who does?!) you can use an app like HelloFax.

 Be aware that agreeing with the IRS here means that you also agree with any interest or penalties they’ve decided to charge, which will be included on the CP-2000.

 If the proposed change means you owe some money, you have 30 days to pay before interest and penalties start up on top of any interest listed on the CP-2000.
 You can submit your payment at the same time as the response, but you don’t have to.
 If you decide to wait, the IRS will make an official adjustment to your tax account and send you a bill.
-When you pay by check, make sure to use the payment voucher that came with the notice.
+If you pay by check, make sure to use the payment voucher that came with the notice.
+But, again, with their huge mail backlog, you're much better off making your payment online.

 Don’t panic if you can’t pay the whole amount at once.
 The IRS offers payment plans and other options for people who can’t pay their tax bills in one big lump.